-AAL Atomic Components: An AC is defined by its component type, implementation, behaviour annex (BA), and error annex (EA).
+An AC is defined by its component type, implementation, behaviour annex (BA), and error annex (EA).
 The component type definition specifies its name, category (i.e., "abstract") and interfaces.
-We can also specify particular component properties and flows in the type definitions2.
+We can also specify particular component properties and flows in the type definitions (While defining the component properties, we chose to include thread-related properties like the Dispatch Protocol, Component Execution Time etc., which later aid us in reasoning.
+All these thread-related properties need to be instantiated by a value and hence we chose it to be instantiated with some values specific to our architecture chosen.
+If the reader wishes to use the AADL model for a specific architecture of choice, we recommend to extend the abstract models and manually update the property values under consideration or add/delete properties.).
 The implementation of an AC defines the data sub-components.
 The AC's BA has two states, Waiting and Operational.
 Waiting represents the initial state where the component waits for an input, and Operational represents the state to which a component switches upon receiving the input (if it has not failed).
 The AC's EA uses four states to represent failure: Failed Transient, LReset, Failed Permanent, and Failed ep.
 The state Failed Transient models transient failures, from which a recovery is possible via a reset event.
-Since reset is modeled as an internal event that occurs with respect to a probabilistic distribution, we model an additional location LReset to encode a component's reset action upon the successful generation of the reset event.
+Since a reset is modeled as an internal event that occurs with respect to a probabilistic distribution, we model an additional location LReset to encode a component's reset action upon the successful generation of the reset event.
 Failed Permanent models a permanent failure of the RBR, from which the component cannot recover.
 Failed ep models a failure due to error propagation from its predecessor components.

 An example of an AC in the architecture is the RBR component of the CAMI DSS.
-In this paper, we illustrate the RBR for $R3{CAMI}$ (Scenario 1), described in Section 2.1.
-The RBR component type, implementation, BA, and EA are shown in Listing 1.1.
+In this paper, we illustrate the RBR for R3{CAMI} (Scenario 1), described in Section 2.1.
+The RBR component type, implementation, BA, and EA are shown in Listing 1.
 The component type definition specifies its name, category (i.e., "abstract") and interfaces (Lines 2-15).
 The RBR component type describes that the component gets activated aperiodically, has an execution time of 1 s, and illustrates the data flows between the respective input and output ports.
-The implementation definition of RBR (Lines 16-20) defines the data sub-components like the fuzzy data output, personal information and daily activity of the user, which forms the context-space of Scenario 1.
+The implementation definition of RBR (Lines 17-20) defines the data sub-components like the fuzzy data output, personal information and daily activity of the user, which forms the context-space of Scenario 1.